Page loading ... Please wait.

 Printer Friendly Page

 Breakfast has never been the same since John Kellogg began making breakfast cereals in the 1800s.
 You only have to walk down the cereal isle of any grocery store to see how popular dry cereals have become over the last century.
-Although it is not practical or possible for us to make most of the commercial brands of cereals, the one thing we can do at home is to make our own granola.
-Homemade granola is simply a mixture of rolled oats, nuts, seeds, and spices that are mixed with oil (or melted butter) and maple syrup (or honey) and then baked until golden brown.
+Although it is not practical or possible for us to make most of the commercial brands of cereals, the one thing we can do at home is to make our own Homemade Granola.
+Homemade Granola is simply a mixture of rolled oats, nuts, seeds, and spices that are mixed with oil (or melted butter) and maple syrup and then baked until golden brown.

 The result is a wonderfully crisp textured cereal with just the right amount of sweetness.
 You can eat this as you would any other dry cereal, with cold milk, or it is also great as a snack food.